Artigiano Glass by Diane Rowlinson, Cark-in-Cartmel, Cumbria

 Rivers are my recent fascination using iridescent colours, aspiring to replicate their fluidity of movement and the reflection of light on water.

 My variety of work includes a trophy for the Irish Ballooning Club, glassware for the award winning Old Stamp House Restaurant, Ambleside and other works being both decorative and functional.

 Commissions form a large part of my work and include a fire screen, bespoke window hanging designs and a large church window of St Charles Borromeo for the church of that name in Grange-over-Sands.

 Visit the GALLERY to see examples of my work.

 The Pyramid Gallery, York, The Picture House Gallery, Padiham, Lancashire, & Pilling Pottery, Lancashire, Cartmel Ground Gallery, Cartmel, and The Old Stamp House Restaurant, Ambleside.

-I am running a workshop at Brantwood,
+I run workshops at Brantwood,

 Glass Fusing for Beginners

 Please contact Brantwood Coniston for further information and dates.